Generalizing Downsampling from Regular Data to Graphs: Introduction

+Concurrently, we borrow from node-ranking methods~\cite{gao_graph_2019} to produce {\kmis}s that maximize the total weights associated to the selected nodes, in order to preserve relevant nodes without compromising structure.

-In summary, the contributions of this paper are the following \begin{itemize} \item We introduce a graph coarsening method leveraging $k$-MWIS that is the graph-structured counterpart of equispaced sampling in flat data (\cref{sec:coarsening-alg}).
-We provide evidence that the algorithm is deterministic and the conditions under which its results are permutation invariant (\cref{sect:deter}). \item We provide a greedy parallel algorithm to efficiently compute the $k$-MWIS reduction, which is well suited to use in GPU accelerators (\cref{sect:comp}). \item We prove theoretical guarantees on the distance distortions between a graph and its reduction (\cref{sec:th-bounds,subsect:connectivity}). \item We integrate $k$-MWIS reduction as a pooling layer in GCNs, providing an empirical confirmation of its advantages over literature approaches on graph classification benchmarks (\cref{sect:exp}). \end{itemize} Notation is provided in \cref{sect:back}, related works in \cref{sect:relate}.
+In summary, our contributions are the following: \begin{itemize} \item We introduce a graph coarsening method leveraging \kmis that is the graph-structured counterpart of equispaced sampling in flat data.
+We provide a greedy parallel algorithm to efficiently compute the \kmis reduction, which is well suited to use in GPU accelerators (\cref{sect:kmis}). \item We give formal proof of equivalence of our approach to regular downsampling in convolutional neural networks, when applied to diagonal grid graphs (\cref{sect:theo} and Supplementary Material). \item We prove theoretical guarantees on the distance distortions between a graph and its reduction.
+We provide also a formal complexity analysis of the introduced algorithms, proving, both theoretically and experimentally, their scalability on large real-world graphs (\cref{sect:theo} and Supplementary Material). \item We integrate \kmis reduction both as a pooling layer and as a downsampling operator for GCNs, providing an empirical confirmation of its advantages over literature approaches on graph classification benchmarks (\cref{sect:exp}). \end{itemize}